-- fluctuations in wealth management fees; - our reliance on our partner firms and the principals who manage their businesses; - our ability to make successful acquisitions; - unknown liabilities of or poor performance by acquired businesses; - harm to our reputation; - our inability to facilitate smooth succession planning at our partner firms; - our inability to compete; - our reliance on key personnel and principals; - our inability to attract, develop and retain talented wealth management professionals; - our inability to retain clients following an acquisition; - our reliance on key vendors; - write down of goodwill and other intangible assets; - our failure to maintain and properly safeguard an adequate technology infrastructure; - cyber-attacks; - our inability to recover from business continuity problems; - inadequate insurance coverage; - impact of the novel coronavirus ("Covid-19") outbreak on our business; - the termination of management agreements by management companies; - our inability to generate sufficient cash to service all of our indebtedness or our ability to access additional capital; - the failure of our partner firms to comply with applicable U.S. and non-U.S. regulatory requirements and the highly regulated nature of our business;
+- fluctuations in wealth management fees; - our reliance on our partner firms and the principals who manage their businesses; - our ability to make successful acquisitions; - unknown liabilities of or poor performance by acquired businesses; - harm to our reputation; - our inability to facilitate smooth succession planning at our partner firms; - our inability to compete; - our reliance on key personnel and principals; - our inability to attract, develop and retain talented wealth management professionals; - our inability to retain clients following an acquisition; - our reliance on key vendors; - write down of goodwill and other intangible assets; - our failure to maintain and properly safeguard an adequate technology infrastructure; - cyber-attacks and other disruptions; - our inability to recover from business continuity problems; - inadequate insurance coverage; - the termination of management agreements by management companies; - our inability to generate sufficient cash to service all of our indebtedness or our ability to access additional capital; - the failure of our partner firms to comply with applicable U.S. and non-U.S. regulatory requirements and the highly regulated nature of our business; - worsening economic conditions, including inflation, in the United States or internationally; - wars or other geopolitical conflict;

-- legal proceedings, governmental inquiries; and - other factors discussed in this Annual Report.
+- changes to laws and regulations; - legal proceedings, governmental inquiries; and - other factors discussed in this Annual Report.